UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 ##### Choosing the direction

-At beginning you may have no idea what to do in life, but you should strive to make best career choices you can based on the following criteria:
+At the beginning you may have no idea what to do in life, however you should strive to make best choices you can based on the following criteria:

-- people will recognize you and pay for what you do if you apply yourself
+- people will find value in what you are doing
-- the career you are choosing is aligning with your core values
+- the career you are choosing is aligned with your core values
-- people you will work with are nice
+- people you will associate yourself with align with your core values

 These three points are important, if people are not willing to pay for what you do (e.g. hiking, traveling, writing) than it is a hobby and should be treated as one.
-People should have hobbies and they are very important.
+People should have hobbies, but these are not jobs and should not be confused.

 On the flip side, you can make a lot of money as lawyer, or a banker, but it might not be aligned with your value system as most money is made in defending interests of worse cases.